Grains

 Not Recommended

-Cooked pasta should not be left at room temperature for more than 2 hours.
+Cooked pasta should not be stored at room temperature for extended periods due to rapid bacterial growth.

 Refrigerator